Denis Ten: 2013–2014 season

 Ten withdrew from his first 2013–14 Grand Prix assignment, the 2013 Skate America, due to an infection causing black spots on his ankles and an infection in his jaw.
 He competed at the 2013 Cup of China and placed fourth.

 In February 2014, Ten competed at the 2014 Winter Olympics in Sochi.
 He placed ninth in the short program, third in the free skate, and won the bronze medal—it was the first ever Olympic medal for Kazakhstan in figure skating.
 He wore unmatched boots after having tried six pairs.
 Ten was named Breakthrough of the Year by the Agency of Sport and Physical Education of Kazakhstan and awarded a car by the mayor of Almaty.
 He did not participate in the 2014 World Championships.

 During the summer, Ten's ice show Olympic Energy brought international skaters, including twelve Olympic medalists, to Kazakhstan, with the proceeds supporting the sport's development in the country and the treatment of a child with neuroleukemia.

+In August 2014, he signed a contract with All That Sports management company established by Yuna Kim.